AgentSmithyAI/agentsmithy-vscode/docs/configuration-management.md

 - After server startup, extension checks `/health` endpoint
 - If `config_valid` is `false`, displays warning notification
 - Option to open configuration panel automatically
-- Configuration errors logged in output channel
+- Configuration errors are passed directly to the panel for display

 ### 2. Configuration Webview